Pwd9000-ML/blog-devto/posts/2024/GitHub-Repo-Best-Practise/GitHub-Repo-Best-Practise.md

 ## Conclusion

 In this blog, we only touched on a few topics, and we discussed a few best practices for managing GitHub repositories effectively.
-Follow this link to get additional information and guidelines on how to [set up your project for healthy contributions](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/?wt.mc_id=DT-MVP-5004771).
+But for more valuable information follow this link to get additional guidelines on how to [set up your project for healthy contributions](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/?wt.mc_id=DT-MVP-5004771).

 I hope you have enjoyed this post and have learned something new. :heart: